linuxplayground/nabu-games/snake/IDEAS.md

     2. Only one apple - players race to eat the apple.
     3. Player tails only grow by 2 segments when eating the apple.

-4. DONE: Pause / unpause with button press.
+4. Pause / unpause with button press.